• Thomas Patch, The Golden Asses

 The library offers a variety of fellowships and travel grants to support research focused in the library’s rich collections of eighteenth-century materials.

 Residential Visiting Fellowships bring scholars from across the globe to Farmington for two or four weeks to undertake research in library collections on a wide variety of topics related to Britain in the eighteenth-century world.
 Please note the application schedule has changed.
-Applications for 2025-26 are currently being accepted.
-The application deadline is November 1, 2024.
+Applications for 2025-26 are no longer being accepted.
+The application deadline was November 1, 2024.

 Summer Fellowships for Yale Graduate Students afford students whose topic of research is supported by the library’s collections the opportunity to spend two, four, or eight weeks during June through August in residence at the library.